Cogniac/cogniac-sdk-csharp/README.md

 	urlPrefix (string):         	(Optional) Do not use this parameter unless the API has been relocated to a different address.
 The default value is always used.

+	autoRenewToken (boolean):	(Optional) allows the generated token to renew automatically once it expires mid-execution.
+The default value is true.

 The following methods are members of the Cogniac.Connection object: